Addie Wagenknecht

-Addie Wagenknecht (born 1981) is an American artist and researcher living in New York City and Austria.
+Addie Wagenknecht (born April 15, 1981) is an American artist and researcher living in New York City and Liechtenstein.
 Her work deals primarily with pop culture, feminist theory, new media and open source software and hardware.
 She frequently works in collectives, which have included Nortd Labs, F.A.T. lab, and Deep Lab.
-She has received fellowships and residencies from Eyebeam, Mozilla, The Studio for Creative Inquiry at Carnegie Mellon University and CERN.
+She has received fellowships and residencies from Eyebeam, Mozilla, the Studio for Creative Inquiry at Carnegie Mellon University and CERN.

 Biography

-Addie Wagenknecht was born in Portland, Oregon in 1981.
-She received a Bachelor of Science in Multimedia and Computer Science from University of Oregon in 2001, and a MPS from New York University's Interactive Telecommunications Program in 2007.
+Addie Wagenknecht was born in Portland, Oregon, in 1981.
+She received a Bachelor of Science in multimedia and computer science from University of Oregon in 2001, and an MPS from New York University's Interactive Telecommunications Program in 2007.
 During her time at NYU, she founded NORTD labs with Stefan Hechenberger, a research and development lab which developed open source multi-touch systems CUBIT and TouchKit, as well Lasersaur an open-source laser cutter.

 Her and her projects have been supported by numerous residencies and fellowships.
-She held Eyebeam fellowships in 2007 – 2008 and in 2013 as Eyebeam and Mozilla's first Open(art) Fellow and NORTD labs was a fellow at Culture Lab in 2011.
+She held Eyebeam fellowships in 2007 – 2008 and in 2013 as Eyebeam and Mozilla's first open(art) fellow and NORTD labs was a fellow at Culture Lab in 2011.
 During 2012 NORTD labs held residencies at Hyperwerk Institute for Postindustrial Design in Basel, Switzerland and Carnegie Mellon University's STUDIO for Creative Inquiry.

 Wagenknecht was a member of the now-disbanded Free Art and Technology Lab aka F.A.T. lab.
 Wagenknecht founded Deep Lab in 2013, which focuses on alternative market economies and creative research, using anonymity as a proxy.

 Selected works

 CUBIT (2007)

-The first open-source Multi-touch system using Diffused Illumination with software written in OpenFrameworks was developed under NORTD labs as their first open source project.
-CUBIT (multi-touch) was designed with the intention to redefine visual computing and depart from the mouse pointer paradigm.
-CUBIT (multi-touch) was originally developed as a thesis project at New York University's Interactive Telecommunications Program in 2006 and its continued research and development into 2008 as TouchKit was supported by a fellowship at Eyebeam Atelier.
+The first open-source multi-touch system using diffused illumination with software written in OpenFrameworks was developed under NORTD labs as their first open source project.
+CUBIT was designed with the intention to redefine visual computing and depart from the mouse pointer paradigm.
+CUBIT was originally developed as a thesis project at New York University's Interactive Telecommunications Program in 2006 and its continued research and development into 2008 as TouchKit was supported by a fellowship at Eyebeam Atelier.

-Black Hawk Paint (2008– )
+Black Hawk Paint (2008–)

 Wagenknecht is cited as developing the process of drone painting in 2007 as a mechanical method of painting in order to surrender the human gesture to the machine.
 Pieces in the series include Foundational Mathematics as Concept Art, (2015); Everything and Nothing was Beautiful (2014); and the series umbrella series Black Hawk Paint (2008–).
 In 2015 as part of a residency at the New Museum in New York City, she performed drone painting live for the first time publicly in over 500 people.